 From heartwarming pot-au-feu to naughty steak frites, French traditionnal classics with Daniel’s twist, for lunch and dinner.

 In its olive grey-green velvet decor, La Bourse et La Vie is a Bistrot Bourgeois nested in a very parisian street, between Palais-Royal and Bourse.

-Leeks and hazelnuts from Piemont vinaigrette 11€
+Leeks vinaigrette Piedmont hazelnuts 11€

 Daniel Rose started to cook because he likes to eat.
 Before becoming a chef, Daniel studied ancient Greek, dreamed of kayaking from Texas to Guatemala, and even tried to join the French Foreign Legion.
 Having moved to Paris to complete University, he fell in love with French cuisine and started to cook for himself.
 He began to learn on a coal burning stove in Brittany, and he is still learning today.
 On his way he met Marie-Aude and probably took the best decision of his entire life: marry her.
 From the 16 seats at the very first Spring on rue de la Tour d’Auvergne, to the today’s Spring on rue Bailleul, 10 years have passed.
 Willie and Otto were born.
 La Bourse et la Vie too.
 Chez La Vieille re-opens and Le Coucou is taking off.